 The third course deals with risk management applications.
 It covers retirement and estate planning as well as special situations.
 The courses are available as self-paced prerecorded lectures.
 They are also taught live and via interactive online classes.
 After completing each of the three courses, students must pass a two-hour test.
 To pass, they must correctly answer 70% of the 50 questions on each test.

-The training costs $950 per course for a total of $2,850.
-The only prerequisite for the LUTCF is to belong to NAIFA, which has a sliding membership fee scale.
-People in their first year in financial services pay $10 to belong to NAIFA.
+The training costs for NAIFA members are $350 per course or $900 for the three-course combo.
+Non-members pay $450 per course, or $1,000 for the three-course package.
+People in their first year in financial services pay $20 – $70 per month to belong to NAIFA.
 The fee increases annually until it reaches $56 a year after a member has five years of experience in the field.

 After receiving the designation, LUTCF designees can renew it by paying a $50 renewal fee every two years.
 As part of the renewal process, they also have to demonstrate that they have completed three hours of ethics continuing education every two years.
 In addition, LUTCF holders must agree to follow standards of professional conduct and be subject to a disciplinary process.